influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 ### `influx_inspect export`

-Export all TSM files to line protocol.
+Export all TSM files to Line Protocol format.
 This output file can be imported using the [influx](/influxdb/v1.5/tools/shell/#import-data-from-a-file-with-import) command.